Sponsored by the Washington Print Club.

 - Original, editioned, and archivally printed and framed.
 (We accept editions of one, that is, 1/1, of monoprints, etc.)

-- Image may be NO LARGER THAN 100 square inches.
+- For two dimensional work, image may be NO LARGER THAN 100 square inches, with framed size NO LARGER THAN 250 square inches.

 Washington Printmakers Gallery